 Schönau Abbey in Nassau, Benedictine monastery in Strüth, Germany

-Rupert I, Count of Laurenburg founded the monastery in 1126 and built a three-nave basilica between 1126 and 1145.
-A major fire in 1723 destroyed most of the original buildings on the site.
+Rupert I, Count of Laurenburg, founded the monastery in 1126 and had a three-nave basilica built over the following decades.
+A fire in 1723 destroyed most of the original complex, leaving the Gothic chancel as the main surviving structure.

 The monastery kept its Catholic practices through a time when the surrounding region shifted to Protestantism.
 Today visitors encounter a place where religious life has remained continuous despite major transformations around it.